dusk-network/dusk-protocol/consensus/README.md

       2. Accept $\mathsf{B}^w$ into the chain
       3. End round
 5. If we reached $MaxIterations$ without a winning block
+   1. If we are a Dusk-owned node
+      1. Produce an Emergency Block
-   1. Stop the SA loop (and wait for some block to be received)
+   2. Otherwise, stop the SA loop (and wait for some block to be received)

 ***Procedure***